College men think they're smarter than they are: Study

 Men were also more than three times more likely than women to say they were smarter than the classmate they worked with most closely.

 The study, published in the journal Advances in Physiology Education, looked at data collected from 202 students enrolled in a college physiology class.
-The model allowed the researchers to make adjustments for each student’s GPA depending on the difficulty of classes they took, so that the effect of gender on the students’ perceptions could be identified.
+The data was used to design a statistical model that allowed the researchers to make adjustments for each student’s GPA, so that the effect of gender on the students’ perceptions could be identified.

 Katelyn Cooper, one of the researchers behind the study, was inspired to investigate the phenomenon after working with students as an academic adviser.